TrellixVulnTeam/flask-dashboard_0XBS/README.md

 A realtime dashboard built on Creative Tim's dashboard template.
 ## Build from sources

 #Caveat: This application works primarily with python 3.6+.
 For python 3.8 systems, ensure you upgrade your dependencies, especially SQLAlchemy and Flask-SQLAlchemy to their latest versions.
 Older versions of these dependencies have a deprecated method `time.clock` which has been removed in python 3.8.
-Upgrading these dependencies to will solve the problems you may encounter while running this app.
+Upgrading these dependencies will solve the problems you may encounter while running this app.

 #To Run using python3.6+:
 After cloning this app, see how to clone below: